By using 100% local ingredients, Cuisine de Garden is the most nature-inspired restaurant in Chiang Mai thanks to small and local farmers.

 “We use the clay from the rice field, so you can smell the clay.
 There are lots of nutrients in the clay, I want people to feel the earth and know how locals live and cook.
 Nothing less, nothing more.”

-A nature-inspired concept coincidentally aligns with the current movement on ethical travel in which Cuisine de Garden spearheads by using 100% local produce that narrate stories of farmers and their land.
-The reduced number of tables in the restaurant was intentional, Chef Nan wanted to talk to the clients.
+A nature-inspired concept coincidentally aligns with the current movement on ethical travel in which Cuisine de Garden spearheads by using 100% local produce that narrates stories of farmers and their land.
+The reduced number of tables in the restaurant was intentional, as Chef Nan wanted to talk to the clients.
 From the start, he always wanted his team to focus on what they’ve done best: using food to communicate and educate customers.
 With an enormous potential for Cuisine de Garden to dominate the international culinary scene, Chef Nan kindly shook his head, “I don’t want that.
 At the end of the day, I just want to be happy with my food and be with my customers.”